Source Water Assessment Program (SWAP) & Mapping Tool

 SWAP will help communities make important decisions about how to protect their drinking water.
 By working to ensure safe drinking water supplies, the health and economy of the community - as well as the preservation of natural resources - will be greatly improved.
 In addition, investment in drinking water treatment will be sustained for a longer time period.

-For more information regarding SWAP, please contact the Illinois EPA, Bureau of Water, Groundwater Section, at (217) 782-1020.
-Questions pertaining to non-community water supplies should be directed to local health departments or the Illinois Department of Public Health at (217) 782-4977.
+For more information regarding SWAP, please contact the Illinois EPA Bureau of Water, Groundwater Section, at (217) 782-1020.
+Questions pertaining to non-community public water systems should be directed to local health departments or the Illinois Department of Public Health at (217) 782-4977.

 Source Water Assessment Program (Web Mapping Tool)

 Federal Agencies, Drinking Water Protection Organizations, & Environmental and Public Health Organizations